 According to a student of IIM Ahmedabad, an ideal approach is to develop a habit of reading one current-affair topic each day and composing as much as you can for 10 minutes.
 Your emphasis ought to be on beginning the article and putting in as many essential points as possible.
 There is no impulse to introduce the issue in an amazing or fancy structure.
 Rather, precision and accuracy of spelling and sentence structure come first.

 The assessment depends on the quantity of new thoughts or focuses you can create in the given time.
 The diverse points from which you can break down the theme and the rationale put behind every contention is crucial.

 It is imperative to build up the capacity to think and express rapidly.
 For B-school specialists, papers are instruments to perceive how you structure your thoughts and deliver them in time.
 Aside from IIMs, other noticeable B-schools like XLRI and IIFT utilize Essay Writing to filter out the competitors.

-So, it is suggested to be confident with written ability test to be able to clear it and get shortlisted for the personal interview.
+So, it is suggested to be confident with the written ability test to be able to clear it and get shortlisted for the personal interview.
 Visit tips for written ability test to prepare for WAT more effectively.

-To get more such important information and related tips, stay tuned with BYJU’S. BYJU’S also provide various interview tips and common questions to help the shortlisted candidates prepare WAT and PI effectively and get selected in their preferred institute.
+To get more important information and related tips, stay tuned with BYJU’S. BYJU’S also provide various interview tips and common questions to help the shortlisted candidates prepare WAT and PI effectively and get selected in their preferred institute.